anillaghuvarapu/k8sibm/Lab1/README.md

 	guestbook-59bd679fdc-bxdg7    1/1       Running             0          1m
 	```

-	Because we already pre-installed an Istio enabled Bookinfo example application, the complete list will show,
+	If you already pre-installed an Istio enabled Bookinfo example application, the complete list will show,

     ```sh
     kubectl get pods